nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 00:02:27,805 --> 00:02:33,816
 [SPEAKER_02]: It doesn't make any sense.
 [SPEAKER_00]: It doesn't make sense to me either.
-# Everything else under 44 was not picked up, added manually
 [SPEAKER_03]: So is it the orders at WW inc?
 [SPEAKER_00]: Yeah.